 “It’s all about touching people emotionally,” added Bailey.
 “Tonight language doesn’t matter — no matter where you are from, when you do something properly, people respond to that.
 It always surprises me how many people discover Burberry through our music projects for example.
 It’s important to keep innovating with your product and keep telling different stories with it.
 History and heritage is important to have as a foundation, but you have to build on top of that to keep it moving forward.
 Technology helps us do that.”

-While executives and shareholders are generally quite pleased with higher share prices, case-studies indicate that a strong brand story effort can not only increase the value of products and services but also the value of the company or brand.
+Most executives and shareholders are generally quite pleased with higher share prices.
+So they focus on that as a key metric of the value of a company.
+However, case studies indicate that a strong brand story effort can not only increase the value of products and services but also the value of the company or brand.

 But is there real science behind this or just anecdotes?